namel/veri/README.md

 # veri -  Virtual Reality Video Player #

-This library makes it easy to play 360 and VR videos from a browser.
-It provides the functionality which is often useful with 360/VR videos, such as setting up a canvas and a THREE.js environment which renders a 360/VR video; headset movement detection; ambisonic audio interface; hand-held controller interface and rendering; rendering of 3D OBJ objects over the video layer, or inside the VR scene, which can serve as buttons, crosshairs, and lots more.
+This javascript library makes it easy to play VR videos from a browser.
+You can use it to play VR videos in HTC Vive, Oculus Rift, and Samsung Gear.
+It provides the functionality which is often useful with VR videos, such as headset movement detection; ambisonic audio interface; hand-held controller interface and rendering; rendering of 3D OBJ objects over the video layer, or inside the VR scene, which can serve as buttons or crosshairs.

+When embedded in an HTML page, Veri will set up a WebGL canvas and a THREE.js WebVR environment which renders a VR video.
+It can play stereoscopic videos (side-by-side and top-to-bottom) as well as monoscopic videos.

+To view the video you will need a browser which supports WebVR.
+For HTC Vive this means you will need to download a special build of Chromium.
+For Oculus Rift you will need a WebVR version of Mozilla, and on Samsung Gear you can use the Samsung Internet browser.
+See [WebVR Info](webvr.info) for more information on that.

+For a regular PC or Mac with no headset attached, you can still view 360 videos, or add the [WebVR API Emulation](https://chrome.google.com/webstore/detail/webvr-api-emulation/gbdnpaebafagioggnhkacnaaahpiefil) extension which shows you what would be seen on the headset.

 ### Worked Example ###